Gentlemen Only, Ladies Forbidden!

 So I used these golfing sessions to smooth feathers, illuminate their paths forward and hear what they wanted to do and accommodate their desires as far as I could accommodate them on a regular basis on said golf course.

-I was considered a polarizing force, some were rabidly liking my approach and others had dark forebodings about the imagined threat I was presenting for them as they saw it.
+I was considered a polarizing force by some, others were rabidly liking my approach and a few threatened others had dark forebodings about the imagined threat I was presenting for them as they saw it.

-I did not lose much sleep over their feelings by the way.
-People who think like that have other issues they need to sort out IMHO.
+I did not lose much sleep over the latter folk feelings by the way.
+People who think like that have other issues they need to sort out, IMHO.

-I have always been a get the job done now, deal with the fallout later type guy because political corporate games take time and time I usually do not have on these projects.
+I have always been a get the job done now, deal with the fallout later type guy because political corporate games take time and time I usually do not have the luxury of on these projects.

 So anyways, I also started to hit a gazillion balls at the range with some clubs I had bought second hand from the nice Korean chaps who ran this 9 hole short course and range business at the advice of my colleagues with the golfing experience.